BodenmillerGroup/IntroDataAnalysis/R/Session_4/README.md

 Unless you are developing Bioconductor packages, you won't need to use Bioconductor devel.
 But here are more information: [Bioc devel](https://www.bioconductor.org/developers/how-to/useDevel/)

+## The toy dataset

+The toy data is kindly provided by Nicolas Damond.
+It contains expression data of 12274 cells and 38 proteins.
+The raw files are stored in the [Data](../../Data) folder.

 ## The `SingleCellExperiment` class

 Here, I will use the `SingleCellExperiment` class object as an example for object-oriented data analysis in R.